opentoonz/opentoonz_docs/source/scanning_paper_drawings.rst

 The driver you want to use must be selected according to your scanner before starting the scanning process.
 You can choose whether to use the internal or TWAIN drivers; in the latter case, you have to select which driver to use from a list based on the TWAIN drivers installed on your computer.

-.. note:: When using TWAIN drivers you need to specify the driver every time you restart Toonz: the dialog box is automatically displayed when you select any Scan related command.
+.. note:: When using TWAIN drivers you need to specify the driver every time you restart OpenToonz: the dialog box is automatically displayed when you select any Scan related command.

 .. tip:: **To install TWAIN drivers:**